How Long Do Discus Fish Live

 Return To: How Long Will Discus Fish Survive After They Stop Eating

 Discus fish are at their prime appearance and breeding maturity between 2 to 4 years old.
 At this age they are most colorful, displaying erect fins, and the skin is smooth and wrinkle free.
 This is also when they are most likely to successfully spawn and together raise a brood of fry.
-Even though females will start to lay eggs at 1-year, males lag behind and are most fertile and best at parenting when they reach 2 years and more.
+Even though females will start to lay eggs at 1-year, males lag behind and are most fertile and best at parenting when they reach 2 years or more.

-Read More: When Do Discus Fish Get Their Color
+Learn More: When Do Discus Fish Get Their Color

 Recent Posts